kiedtl/roguelike/doc/intro.md

 - **'** to swap weapons.
 - **,** to pickup an item.
 - **s** or **.** to wait a turn.
+- Number keys **0123456789** to activate movement patterns.

+Other keybindings:
 - **A** to activate something you're standing on.
+- **M** to view the message log.
+- **t** to toggle Auto-wait (which is quite buggy and annoying at present).

+## Gameplay

+**Sneak around and stay out of sight.** Stealth is 100% deterministic in Oathbreaker, no kludgy "You have 23% chance to be detected."
+You'll either be detected or not.
+Red tiles == seen by an enemy == bad!

+TODO_GIF: hiding in corner while patrol walks right past

+TODO_GIF: standing in room as guard walks towards @, then guard spotting player and moving one step foward to attack.

+**Move without making noise to avoid being detected.** To move quietly, you'll have to rest every few turns.
+Keep an eye on the green bar on the HUD.
+When the green bar fills up, you're making noise.

+TODO_GIF: green bar filling up gradually as one moves.

+**If you make noise, guards become suspicious.** They'll come to investigate and leave only when they're satisfied that there was nothing there.
+Must've been rats!

+TODO_GIF: making noise in dark area, guard in corner comes to investigate

+**Stab unaware enemies.** Stabs deal 10x more damage and daze the victim.
+Enemies can only be stabbed if they're (a) unaware of you and (b) aren't investigating a noise.

+TODO_GIF: guard moves into corner and looks other way while player hides in opposite corner. player moves over and stabs guard.

+TODO_GIF: row of patrol pass by player. player stabs some of them.

+**You can't attack aware enemies.** Instead, you'll swap places with them.

+TODO_GIF: running away from guard in corridor, then swapping places with them.